Bayern aim to shake off cobwebs with quiet confidence in Berlin - France 24

 Bayern's lead was cut to a single point by Borussia Dortmund, who on Saturday showed no ring rustiness in a 4-0 demolition of Ruhr rivals Schalke.

-Young gun Erling Braut Haaland was again the headline act, scoring the first Bundesliga goal after the restart and setting up Raphael Guerreiro for the first of his brace.
+Norwegian sensation Erling Braut Haaland, 19, scored the first Bundesliga goal after the restart and set up Raphael Guerreiro for the first of his brace.

-In one of a series of odd scenes that peppered the first day back, Dortmund's players jogged over to applaud an empty 'Sudtribune', which would for a normal derby would be jammed with 25,000 delirous fans hailing a huge victory that keeps pressure on their title rivals.

-"There was no noise.
-You shoot at the goal, make a top pass, score a goal, and nothing happens," said Dortmund coach Lucien Favre.

 As well as the echoing arenas, a host of other rules have been put in place to try to stop the spread of the virus, from frequent testing to masks for players on the subs bench and a week-long quarantine for teams ahead of the restart.